spbrogan/edk2-basetools/readme.md

 3. Contributor creates branch for work in their fork
 4. Contributor makes code changes, writes relevant unit tests, authors documentation and release notes as necessary.
 5. Contributor runs tests locally
-6. Contributor submits PR to master branch of tianocore/edk2-basetools
+6. Contributor submits PR to main branch of tianocore/edk2-basetools
     1. PR reviewers will provide feedback on change.
 If any modifications are required, contributor will make changes and push updates.
     2. PR automation will run and validate tests pass
     3. If all comments resolved, maintainers approved, and tests pass the PR will be squash merged and closed by the maintainers.